m4n0b0dy/Doom/README.md

 #### [rap_scrpr](#rap_scrpr-guide)

-This library is used to scrape rap lyrics website http://ohhla.com.
+This library scrapes from a [rap lyrics website](http://ohhla.com).
 For the most part, lyrics are organized in generally the same format with consistent labeling making the cleaning process simpler.

 #### [rap_db](#rap_db-guide)
 While not inherently necessary, this library is comprised of a group of functions to interact with a PostgreSQL database full of rap lyrics.
 It manages the entire data storage process, table creation, populating the database, and quereying it.